Metal Cutting Tools | Cutting Tools Manufacturer – Sigma Toolings

 Third, an L/D 10 KRUZ drill was used for the blind hole application.
 This is a purpose built tool for high L/D applications where standard drills would deflect and produce off position holes.

-This three step sequence is not over engineering.
+This three step sequence is not a traditional process.
 It is the only reliable way to hold position accuracy on a deep blind hole in a large cast iron block at production volumes.

 What The Result Looked Like